 Application deadline: February 28

-arthroplasty and orthopaedic trauma surgeries across all Partners’ Healthcare-affiliated hospitals.
-Partners’ Healthcare is the
+orthopaedic trauma surgeries across all Partners’ Healthcare-affiliated hospitals.
+Partners Healthcare is the largest

 Responsibilities include, but are not limited to, the following activities:

-• Assist in quality control of current study data
+• Monitoring quality of study data and generating study progress reports

 Robust written and oral communication skills, attention to detail, and strong organizational skills are all expected.